 The Frenchman was in and out of Antonio Conte’s side more often than you can say ‘Ashley Barnes to Chelsea’ and was regularly scapegoated for some inconsistent performances.

-But there were signs in recent weeks of a return to form and, with a proper pre-season, he could be a real force in 2018/19.
+But there were signs at the back end of last season of a return to form and, with a proper pre-season, he could be a real force in 2018/19.

 Winks was meant to be the answer to England’s midfield problems at the World Cup this summer but an ankle injury just before Christmas changed everything.

-Instead he will watch the tournament from home as fitness issues continued to plague him for the rest of the season.
+Instead he watched the tournament from home as fitness issues continued to plague him for the rest of the season.

 But, with a number of Spurs midfielders’ futures in doubts, Winks could be central to Mauricio Pochettino’s plans as his pivot in the centre.